 One of the biggest myths floating around in the psychology and wellbeing world is that self-care is a cushy, easy process.
 Warm baths, massages and cups of tea.
-Of course, at times, self-care can look like this, but often it’s not quite that straight-forward or glamorous.
+Of course, at times, self-care can look like this, but often it’s not quite that straight-forward or glamorous, especially not right now with everything we are experiencing as a consequence of COVID-19.

-Self-care is something that I feel I will be tweaking and practising (and tweaking again) for the rest of my life.
-Sometimes I go through periods where I feel in tune with what I need and able to give that to myself, without much faffing or fuss.
-Other times I hit patches where I seem to forget what works, or if I manage to remember (sometimes through gentle reminders from friends and family), it just feels impossible to follow through.
-I seem to be deliberately getting in the way of myself, like a form of self-sabotage.
+Self-care is something that most of us will be tweaking and practising (and tweaking again) for the rest of our lives.
+It’s normal to go through periods where you feel in tune with what you need and able to give that to myself, without much faffing or fuss.
+Other times you might hit patches where you seem to forget what works, or if you manage to remember (perhaps through gentle reminders from friends or family, or a few strategically placed post-it-notes), it just feels impossible to follow through.
+Sometimes we might even seem to be deliberately getting in the way of caring for ourselves, almost like a form of self-sabotage.

-I’ve written about self-care before here.
-In my previous post I talked about the power of bringing your focus back to basics.
+We’ve written about practical ideas for self-care in another post here.
+In this previous post we talked about the power of bringing your focus back to basics.
 Simply asking “what do I need right now”?
 On a really basic level – do I need to rest, do I need to focus on my breath, do I need to eat, do I need to have a break from my phone or do I need to move my body?

-This post explores a few other discoveries I’ve made along the way on my self-care journey.
+This post explores a few other discoveries we’ve made along the way supporting clients to care for themselves and also some lessons from our own self-care journey.

 Move into doing-mode